 - Let Our Children Go! by Ted Patrick & Tom Dulack — 1976

-- Author Ted Patrick was the first deprogrammer and a founding member of the first organized anti-cult group, The Parents’ Committee to Free Our Children from the Children of God.
+- Author Ted Patrick was the first deprogrammer and a founding member of the first organized anti-cult group, The Parents Committee to Free Our Sons and Daughters from the Children of God.

 More Books by Outsiders

 The remainder are listed in the order they were published.

 During the 90s and 2000s, the Family went through a period of outreach toward academics.
 Several of them, including J. Gordon Melton, James R. Lewis, Williams Sims Bainbridge, and Eileen Barker, became apologists for the cult.
 At least one book (Sex, Slander, and Salvation) was funded by the cult, and in other cases, researchers’ access to members depended on approval from cult leaders.
 These academics were invited to well-funded “media homes” where members rehearsed their interactions in advance and were trained to hide their more sensitive beliefs (see: deceivers yet true).

 - Children of Doom: A Sobering Look at the Commune Movement, by John W. Drakeford — 1972; borrow 🗄️